isomerpages/moe-zhenghuasec/_quicklinks/Sexuality Education.md

 11\.
 Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
 This form is downloadable [here](/files/Sexuality%20Education/SEd-Opt-Out-Form-2023.pdf).
 A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 27/01/2023.

 12\.
 Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
-This form is downloadable[here](/files/Sexuality%20Education/Eteens-Opt-Out-Form-2023.pdf).
+This form is downloadable [here](/files/Sexuality%20Education/Eteens-Opt-Out-Form-2023.pdf).
 A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 27/01/2023.

 13\.
 Parents can contact the school at zhenghua\_ss@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.